 Aztec and Maya Calendar

-In the tonalpohualli, the sacred Aztec calendar, this day (Sunday, January 12, 2014) is:
+In the tonalpohualli, the sacred Aztec calendar, Sunday January 12, 2014 is:

 Day 1 - Mazatl is influenced by the Cihuateteo.